JMoss-Architecture-DAO/Pro.Taho-OP-NFT-V2/README.md

 ==========

 # Verified Contributor Task and Bounty Links associated with Pro.Taho OP NFTs.

-Note: This task is reserved for the contributors within the native community associated with Pro.Taho OP NFT.
+NOTE.
+This task is reserved for the contributors within the native community associated with Pro.Taho OP NFT.

-No.     Task/Bounty Title,            Discription,              Links,          Asigned Contributor.
+        Task/Bounty Title,            Discription,              Links,          Asigned Contributor.
 Contributor's community and Role.

-1. 2x Weighted Gov OP         An associetd and verified    Check here               N/A                         N/A
+    *  2x Weighted Gov OP         An associetd and verified    Check here               N/A                         N/A
        Token Identifier bot.      general web3 weighted Gov   for link update.
                                   Token Identifier and
                                   contrat implimenter bot.

-No.     Task/Bounty Title,            Discription,              Links,          Asigned Contributor.
-Contributor's community and Role.
-2. Active Contributor        An associetd and verified    Check here               N/A                         N/A Role Tag. -ACRole.        general Active Contributor   for link update.
+    *   Active Contributor        An associetd and verified    Check here               N/A                         N/A Role Tag. -ACRole.        general Active Contributor   for link update.
                                  Role Tag Identifier bot.

-No.     Task/Bounty Title,            Discription,              Links,          Asigned Contributor.
-Contributor's community and Role.
-3.     $PTOP Loan Collateral      An associetd and verified    Check here               N/A                         N/A Token Asset Class.
+    *  $PTOP Loan Collateral      An associetd and verified    Check here               N/A                         N/A Token Asset Class.
 Token Loan Collateral Asset  for link update.
                                   Strategy Implimenter bot.

-No.     Task/Bounty Title,            Discription,              Links,          Asigned Contributor.
-Contributor's community and Role.
-4.     $PTOP Smart Staking        An associetd and verified    Check here               N/A                         N/A dependencies and           Smart staking contract       for link update. capabilities.
+    *  $PTOP Smart Staking        An associetd and verified    Check here               N/A                         N/A dependencies and           Smart staking contract       for link update. capabilities.
 Implimentation bot.